 - The case involving Deputy Commissioner of Police, DCP Abba Kyari is still a trending topic in Nigeria

-- A well respected senior lawyer in the country, Chief Mike Ozekhome (SAN), has waded into the conversation
+- A well-respected broadcaster in the country, Mr. Ahmed Isah, has waded into the nationwide conversation

-FCT, Abuja - Senior Advocate of Nigeria, Mike Ozekhome (SAN), has said the United States must make a formal request for the extradition of Deputy Commissioner of Police, DCP Abba Kyari.
+Similarly, a Senior Advocate of Nigeria, Mike Ozekhome, has said the United States must make a formal request for the extradition of Kyari.

 The indictment of Kyari was followed by an order for his arrest issued by the United States Attorney’s Office at the Central District of California.